 When you add any variable in Things, the Sketch will be automatically updated in the Sketch tab.

-You can further update this sketch to add more features as per your requirement.
+You can further update this sketch to add more features as per your requirements.
 Then click on “Open full editor” to download the sketch in your local system or program the microcontroller from Arduino Web editor.

 After downloading the sketch, you will get these three files.
 You have to keep these 3 files in the same folder.